rust-lang/rfcs/text/0000-const-type-inference.md

 This change aims to make Rust more expressive, concise and maintainable, especially in scenarios where the types of const items are complicated or not easily expressible.

 Inferring constant types also improves the ergonomics and consistency of the language, particularly for new users.
-Types are already being inferred for `let` items, and not allowing inference for obvious types creates a mismatch of expectations, especially considering that const/static items may also be defined inside a function and directly next to a `let` binding.
+Types are already being inferred for `let` bindings, and not allowing inference for obvious `const` or `static` items creates a mismatch of expectations, especially when `const`/`static` items may be defined inside a function, directly next to a `let` binding.

 # Guide-level explanation